Open Menu Close Menu Open Search Close Search

-Applications for Fall 2023 are now open!
-The initial application, found below, is due by Friday, September 15th at 11:59 pm.
+Applications for Fall 2023 are now closed.
+The application was due by Friday, September 15, 2023 at 11:59 pm.

 Become a member of one of the most exciting student organizations on the campus of Tufts University.
 Tufts EMS is seeking professional and dedicated students who are Massachusetts EMT-B certified to join our ranks.
 Applicants must: